The Eco Council

 Our school is part of Eco-Schools, a global initiative which provides a unique opportunity that empowers pupils to lead change within their school and have a positive impact in their wider community.
 This programme encourages pupils of all ages and abilities to work together to develop their knowledge and environmental awareness.

 The Council meets twice each half term.
 Children share responsibility with adults for running meetings and keeping a record of meetings.
 Meeting minutes are displayed on the Eco-Board in the foyer.
+Letters and notices are included in the links below.
 There is representation from parents, governors and senior management on the Eco Council.

 Eco Councillors ensure that there is communication to and from the Eco Council and the rest of the school.